 As a franchisor, your franchisees are your biggest asset and looking after them well, right from the beginning is so important to both of you.

-Recommend to all your potential franchisees to do the free franchise pre-entry program which is sponsored by the ACCC.
+Recommend to all your potential franchisees to read the free Buying a Franchise Guidebook which is a summary of the previous free franchise pre-entry program.